Chaoyingz/flect/docs/src/documentation/content/custom-component.md

 ### 8. Using the Custom Component

-Your custom component is now ready for use within the Flect application, just like any built-in component.
+Your custom component is now ready for use within the flect application, just like any built-in component.
 For example:

 ```python
 from flect import PageResponse